 The changing market

 The mattress industry in India has changed much in the last couple of years.
 Accounting for more than Rs.
 11,000 crore, it is projected to reach Rs.
 14,000 crore by 2021 with a CAGR of 9 percent.
 The growth of the industry has been boosted by the expansion of the online retail industry that has aided the manufacturing to grow at a healthy rate.
 This is a sterling achievement.
 Because the industry has gone a significant shift over the last few years from a mostly unbranded market to a branded one.
 The branded market comprising large, mid-size and smaller manufacturers constitute around 34 percent of the market, with about 20-25 players spread across the geographies.
 The branded mattress market is expected to grow at a CAGR of 13 percent over the next five years to constitute 37.5 percent of the market by 2022.
 Prompted by economic growth over the past couple of years, the home and decor industry grew in strength as well.
 Interior decoration as a career option has become viable and fashionable only in the past few years.
 Yet, a mattress, which plays an essential role in a person’s life, used to be the last thing on priority.
-People were unaware of the different types of solution that are available, and more importantly, they were ignorant about the impact a right mattress can have on their sleep patterns and thus their health.
+People were unaware of the different types of solution that are available, and more importantly, they were ignorant about the impact the right mattress can have on their sleep patterns and thus their health.
 Thankfully, the scenario is changing now, people are becoming aware of what a mattress is, and the difference between buying a cheap local brand versus buying a branded product.
 Primarily, the organized mattress markets comprise three types of mattresses, namely, coir, PU foam and Spring mattress.
 All the popular names like Orthopedic Mattress is a generic term and any bedding that provides lumbar support is ortho mattress.

 According to ‘India Mattress Market Overview, 2016-2022’, market share of unorganized players is expected to drop drastically in the coming years.
-Nowadays, consumers have even started buying from international brands because of their high quality and contemporary products.
+Nowadays, consumers have even started buying from international brands because of their high-quality and contemporary products.
 In India, organized players sell mattresses through two mediums, one is offline, and the other is online.
 Offline mattress market consists of retail sales of mattresses from dealers/ distributors or own franchised stores.
-On the other hand, the online mattress market consists of transactions which occur through e-commerce websites like Flipkart, Amazon, Snapdeal, FabFurnish, Urban Ladder etc. or company’s personalized website.
+On the other hand, the online mattress market consists of transactions which occur through e-commerce websites like Flipkart, Amazon, Snapdeal, FabFurnish, Urban Ladder etc. or the company’s personalized website.

 Generally, Indian customers have an inclination of going to the showroom, feeling the product and then deciding on the purchase.
 The Indian buyer is also very price-sensitive, and any last-minute price cuts can be a deal-clincher.
 This is one of the reasons why the offline channel is very popular with consumers, and this is the reason why big brands have also expanded their retail footprint across the length and breadth of India.
 Branded mattresses are broadly sold to two end users viz. residential and institutional.
-With the spurt in the housing sector, demand for branded mattresses has been on the rise, as this segment of customer is keener on quality than merely on price.
+With the spurt in the housing sector, demand for branded mattresses has been on the rise, as this segment of customers is keener on quality than merely on price.
 According to the survey, among various sizes available, King size mattresses are the most preferred one, and comfort is an essential factor while choosing them.

 Institutional demand comprises products sold in hospitality, real estate and other segments.
-For instance, as of now, the most significant demand for the mattress is coming from the medical side.
+For instance, as of now, the most significant demand for mattress is coming from the medical side.
 As hundreds of beds are being created across India to deal with COVID-19 patients, there is an enormous demand for mattresses that are the right fit, namely, cost-effective and also good quality.

 Here is how the new definition looks like: